 It can also lead to swelling of your feet, knees and hands (oedema) as you retain water, and cause damage to your kidneys.
 It’s even been linked to a raised risk of stomach cancer and cancer of the small intestine, says CANSA health specialist Professor Michael Herbst.

-Tips to cut back:
+Tips to help you cut back on salt

-- Stop adding salt to food, and when preparing food, cut back on the amount you use.
+When preparing food, cut back on the amount you use.
 Create flavour instead with herbs and spices such as rosemary, oregano, basil, ginger, black or cayenne pepper, curry powder and chili, along with lemon, vinegar, onion, fresh garlic or garlic powder (not garlic salt), suggests Prof Herbst.
 It will train your taste buds to relish less salty food.

-- Read food labels for lower sodium choices and compare sodium in different brands of food, then select the lowest.
+Look for lower sodium choices and compare sodium in different brands of food, then select the lowest.

-- When buying fresh meat or poultry, check to see if salt water or saline has been added.
+When buying fresh meat or poultry, check to see if salt water or saline has been added.
 If using canned vegetables, opt for “low sodium” or “no-salt-added” varieties.
 Rinse those containing sodium (such as tuna, vegetables and beans) before using.

-- Avoid or limit your family’s consumption of high-salt foods: processed meats such as bacon, salami, ham and viennas, smoked meats and fish like anchovies, cheese, pickles, olives, soya sauce, stock cubes, gravy granules, yeast extract, most breakfast cereals and prepared foods, crisps sauces and condiments (including tomato sauce, mayonnaise).
+This includes processed meats such as bacon, salami, ham and viennas, smoked meats and fish like anchovies, cheese, pickles, olives, soya sauce, stock cubes, gravy granules, yeast extract, most breakfast cereals and prepared foods, crisps sauces and condiments (including tomato sauce, mayonnaise).

-- If you must use stock, gravy or soup cubes, or barbecue or fish spices, which are usually very salty, use them sparingly and don’t add salt as well.
+If you must use stock, gravy or soup cubes, or barbecue or fish spices, which are usually very salty, use them sparingly and don’t add salt as well.

-- Opt for unsalted nuts and seeds or fresh carrot and celery sticks as snacks rather than chips, pretzels and other salty treats, advises Herbst.
+Opt for unsalted nuts and seeds or fresh carrot and celery sticks as snacks rather than chips, pretzels and other salty treats, advises Herbst.

-- Take special care when preparing baby food, as salt can harm a baby’s developing kidneys; children should have not more than half a teaspoon of salt a day until around age 6.
+Take special care when preparing baby food, as salt can harm a baby’s developing kidneys; children should have not more than half a teaspoon of salt a day until around age 6.

-- Encourage your family to taste food first, and not automatically reach for the salt – a common habit.
+Encourage your family to taste food first, and not automatically reach for the salt – a common habit.
 Better yet, remove the salt shaker from the table, advises the HSFSA.

-- If eating out, remember that Eastern cuisine can be especially high in salt because of the liberal use of soya and fish sauces and salt-preserved foods.
+If eating out, remember that Eastern cuisine can be especially high in salt because of the liberal use of soya and fish sauces and salt-preserved foods.

-- If you’ve been advised to cut back on salt, consider changing from effervescent vitamin supplements or painkillers, which can contain up to a gram of salt per tablet.
+If you’ve been advised to cut back on salt, consider changing from effervescent vitamin supplements or painkillers, which can contain up to a gram of salt per tablet.
 Speak to your Clicks pharmacist for advice.